(Image Credit: Ross Hicks Photography)

 It’s been one hell of a rough ride for Irisa during Defiance Season Two.
 After resurrecting Nolan in a pact with an Irathient god, it looks as though she might well bring about the end of the world.
 But surely things can only get better?

-During an exclusive interview at Cardiff Film & Comic Con, I spoke to Defiance star Stephanie Leonidas about the upcoming Season Three… and it looks as though there could be some even tougher times ahead for Nolan and Irisa.
+During an exclusive interview at Cardiff Film & Comic Con, I spoke to Defiance star Stephanie Leonidas about Season Three of the popular sci-fi show… and it looks as though there could be some even tougher times ahead for Nolan and Irisa.

 “Without giving too much away, there’s been a few clues as to how they are going to be brought back for Season Three,” she said.
 “It sounds like things are going to take a bit more of a turn and I hope that the twistedness of Irisa’s storyline just continues in different ways.”